adr1enbe4udou1n/blog/content/posts/07-build-your-own-docker-swarm-cluster-part-6/index.md

 docker plugin ls
 ```

-Now we have 2 options, reedit all active docker stack YAML description to use the Loki driver (boring), or downright consider it as default driver for all containers, which is relevant in our case, I think.
+Now we have 2 options, reedit all active docker stack YAML description for using the Loki driver instead of default docker *json-file* (boring), or downright consider it as default driver for all containers, which is relevant in our case, I think.

-Create following file on each docker host with following content :
+Create following file on each docker host :

 {{< highlight file="/etc/docker/daemon.json" >}}